massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Class Action Lawsuit in Massachusetts?

-A class-action lawsuit in Massachusetts provides an opportunity for multiple parties with similar grievances to file a consolidated lawsuit against the same individual or entity.
+A class-action lawsuit in Massachusetts allows multiple parties with similar grievances to file a consolidated lawsuit against the same individual or entity.
 One or a few more plaintiffs usually represent a class and file the consolidated suit.
-Rule 23 of the Massachusetts Rules of Civil Procedures contains the guidelines of class action lawsuits in the state.
-The class must fulfill the following requirements before the court approves a class action lawsuit:
+Rule 23 of the Massachusetts Rules of Civil Procedure contains the state's guidelines for class action lawsuits.
+The class should fulfill the following requirements before the court approves a class action lawsuit:

-• The fact of the case and questions of law must be similar to all members of the class
+• The facts of the case and questions of law should be similar to all members of the class

-• The claims and defense of the plaintiffs representing the class must be identical to the class members
+• The claims and defense of the plaintiffs representing the class should be identical to the class members

 • The interest of the representative plaintiffs should be a reflection of that of the remaining class members.